gladiatorAsh/QuickNotes/Interview Questions/FullStack.md

 	31. What are Redux selectors and why to use them?
 	32. What is the difference between try catch block and error boundaries?
 	33. What is code-splitting?
+	34. What are selectors in React?
+	35. When to use constructor, componentDidMount, componentDidUpdate?
+	36. Can I call APIs inside render?
+	37. How to respond to an action?
+How to respond to changes in props?

 ## Web
 	1. What are the tradeoffs of client-side rendering vs. server-side rendering?